James Meek (minister): Journal and register of the weather

 Meek's manuscript volume of Journal and register of the weather, kept at Cambuslang 1st Jan.
 1785 to 30 April 1809, bound in leather, is a detailed record of daily notes taken by Meek of barometer and thermometer readings, wind direction, rainfall and remarks about the weather and the conditions for farming.
-At the end of each month and year there are tabulatd summaries and general remarks on weather in different parts of the country and world, notes of unusual conditions and the effects on crops, harvests, markets, etc. His first remark, for Saturday 1 January 1785 was "Cloudy with some slight showers of snow".
+At the end of each month and year there are tabulated summaries and general remarks on weather in different parts of the country and world, notes of unusual conditions and the effects on crops, harvests, markets, etc. His first remark, for Saturday 1 January 1785 was "Cloudy with some slight showers of snow".
 His first month summary, January 1785, for example, noted "Fair days 12- rainy or snowy days 19.
 A pretty good weather month.
 Not much high wind.
 Some snow but little rain.
 Thow was very little ploughed after harvest, & thow have been only 10 or 12 days this month, on which ploughs could go.
 The rate of the markets of Glasgow - best wheat 19 shil per bol.
 Best of oatmeal 13 pence per peck, peasemeal 9½ per peck."
 He later noted the particularly cold weather - there was skating on the Rhone at Avignon in the south of France.
 June, though, was very different.
 "A remarkably warm and pleasant month.
 In this climate, nobody remembers so many extraordinary warm days in succession.
 The heat both during the day and night time there was to many almost insupportable.".
 Meek produced these tables and summaries for almost 24 years, until the year before his death.
 Until 1792, he took readings three times a day, at 8am, 10am and 8pm.
 After 1792, he only took one reading at 10am.
 The Journal continues for 388 pages until 30 April 1809.
 His summary of that month is short "Dry days 18 - Wet and windy do.
 12".
 He died the following year.
 This detailed and scholarly document is still consulted and quoted by modern climate historians search for evidence of climate change.

 Extracts from Meek's observations were quoted in the Sixth (1823) Edition of Encyclopædia Britannica Vol 13 Ch IV Article on "Meteorology" Page 723.